B2B qualified leads: How to generate real leads instead of traffic

 What are qualified B2B inquiries really?

-Qualified B2B inquiries go far beyond traffic numbers, impressions, or general contact form submissions.
+Qualified B2B inquiries go far beyond traffic figures, impressions, or general contact form submissions.
 They signal concrete purchase readiness through verifiable criteria: the potential customer has budget, decision-making authority, a defined need, and a foreseeable timeframe for implementation.
 In the strategic environment of B2B customer acquisition, digital media and CRM systems play a central role in identifying and nurturing the right contacts.

 BANT criteria and modern qualification

-Modern qualification expands BANT with digital signals:
+Modern qualification expands BANT to include digital signals:

 • Website behavior: Multiple visits to product pages, pricing comparisons, case studies